Purépecha language: Phonology

 Usually, the second syllable of the word is stressed, but occasionally, it is the first.

 The phonemic inventory of the Tarécuato dialect is presented below.
 It differs from other dialects in having a velar nasal phoneme.
 The table of phonemes uses the International Phonetic Alphabet (IPA) and also gives the alphabet equivalents, enclosed in angle brackets, if it is not obvious.

 Vowels

 The two mid vowels /e, o/ are uncommon, especially the latter.

 The high central vowel is almost always after /s/ or /ts/ and is then almost an allophone of /i/.

-The final vowel of a word is usually whispered or deleted except before a pause.
+The final vowel of a word is usually voiceless (whispered) or deleted except before a pause.

 Vowel clusters are very rare except for sequences that are generated by adding grammatical suffixes like the plural -echa or -icha, the copula -i, or the genitive -iri.
 Vowel clusters are usually not the first two sounds of a word.